dunnock/wasi-worker/wasi-worker-cli/README.md

 wasiworker deploy
 ```

-It will run `cargo build --release --target wasm32-wasi --bin worker`, then it will take resulting wasm file and optimize it with
+It will run `cargo build --release --target wasm32-wasi --bin worker`, copy resulting worker.wasm under ./dist and copy JavaScript glue code under ./dist/worker.js.
+It will also add [wasm_transformer](https://github.com/wasmerio/wasmer-js/tree/master/packages/wasm-transformer) to be able to run in browser.

 2. Install wasiworker template considering current directory is a crate root